 SpaceX is currently the most valuable venture-backed private company in the US.
-An early October financing round pushed the Company’s valuation to over $100 billion, leapfrogging Stripe to gain the number one spot.
+SpaceX’s latest round of funding pushed the Company’s valuation to over $127 billion.

 SpaceX’s association with billionaire Elon Musk, its list of high profile investors, its already substantial revenues, and the potential for a spinoff of its Starlink venture will keep the SpaceX IPO in the public eye, and it’s likely to be one of the biggest IPOs in years.